 Social security exemption.
 Social security income is exempt.

-Property Taxes: The state's property tax is about average at 1.3%.
+Property Taxes: The per capita property tax is $1215, 29th nationally.

 Homestead Exemption.
 Ohio has a homestead exemption

 Estate and/or Inheritance Taxes.
 The state eliminated its estate tax in 2013.
 There is no inheritance tax.

 Ohio does not have a certified retirement community program.